yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 using cryptographically current algorithms, there may be no need to apply another layer of cryptographic protections to the JWT.
 In such cases, the use of the "none" algorithm can be perfectly acceptable.
+JWTs using "none" are often used in application contexts in which the content is optionally signed;
+then the URL-safe claims representation and processing can be the same in both the signed and unsigned cases.

 ## Validate All Cryptographic Operations ## {#validate-crypto}